socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-14-EXERCISE--iheart-jsx.md

-# NEED THE INTRO TEXT, WILL DEPEND ON WHERE THIS IS
+# NEED THE INTRO TEXT, WILL DEPEND ON WHERE THIS IS, OR WHETHER JSX IS INTRODUCED EARLIER

 [SC]
-show this process.

 [VO]

+Welcome Back.
+In the last exercise, we took a tour of the stub App that create react app installs for us.

+[SC]

+[VO]
+In this exercise, we're going to use JSX to create something like what you see on the page now.
+It's going to be a your first component,

+[SC]
+animating many hearts being generated
+[VO]
+And, as I said in the intro to this section, we're ultimately going to use that component to render a bunch of hearts to the page, one for each message of artificially intelligent love.

+[SC]
+show deleting the code in the App.css file
+[VO]
-Let's start by modifying the css file for our App, which is in App.css.
+So, before we write our new Heart component, let's start by modifying the css file for our App, which is in App.css.

-I want you to delete everything in it and replace it with these css classes:
+I want you to delete everything in it and replace it with some css classes that you can find on the page below, which we'll use to style our app.

+[SC]
+show this code in vs code:
 .App-header {
 background-color: #744b78;
 min-height: 20vh;
 display: flex;
 flex-direction: column;
 align-items: center;
 justify-content: center;
 font-size: 3rem;
 color: white;
 }

     .hearts-container {
     display: flex;